laravel/docs/collections.md

 <a name="available-methods"></a>
 ## Available Methods

 For the remainder of this documentation, we'll discuss each method available on the `Collection` class.
-Remember, all of these methods may be chained to fluently manipulating the underlying array.
+Remember, all of these methods may be chained to fluently manipulate the underlying array.
 Furthermore, almost every method returns a new `Collection` instance, allowing you to preserve the original copy of the collection when necessary:

 <style>
     #collection-method-list > p {